mbari-org/sdcat/README.md

 If your images look something like the image below, and you want to detect objects in the images, and optionally cluster the detections, then this repository may be useful to you.
 The repository is designed to be run from the command line, and can be run in a Docker container, without or with a GPU (recommended).

+To use with a multiple gpus, use the --device cuda option
+To use with single gpus, use the --device cuda:0,1 option

 ---
 ![](https://raw.githubusercontent.com/mbari-org/sdcat/main/docs/imgs/example_images.jpg)